 Operable window coverings give you the flexibility to choose whether to keep your window coverings open or closed for privacy, and to maximize natural light, take advantage of heat from the sun in the winter, and reduce heat gain in the summer.
 Options include shades, blinds, screens, awnings, draperies or curtains, and shutters.

-Not all window coverings are operable, but of those that are, one study found that 75% of residential window coverings remain in the same position every day.
-If this describes your habits, be strategic about which coverings you open in the morning.
+Most window coverings are operable, and yet 75% of residential window coverings remain in the same position every day, according to a study by the U.S. Department of Energy.
+Don't fall into this habit - be strategic about which coverings you open and close throughout the day.

 If it’s winter and likely to be sunny, open the window coverings in the morning to allow the sun to heat your home through the day—especially those that receive direct sunlight.